anujd64/Thunder/README.md

 - Added support GOIndex and Maple's GDindex (GOIndex is unreliable try refreshing if movies aren't added)

-- Currently video is only hardware decoded (I think) That's why HEVC content may or nay not play at all
+- Currently video is only hardware decoded (I think) That's why HEVC content may or may not play at all

 - Does not directly interact with Drive rather scrapes the index for movies.
 The index does the talking to the Drive api